Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

-\begin{lemma}[Lemma~7.5 and~7.6 in \cite{MarxSS21}] There is a polynomial-time Turing reduction from \CountAntiFactorR{\Ex} to $\Hol{\HWin{\Exbar}, \HWeq{1}}$ such that the maximum degree increases to at least 6 and the pathwidth increases by at most a constant depending only on $\totalDeg$, i.e.\ the maximum total degree of the complex nodes in any bag of the path decomposition. \end{lemma} \begin{note*} Observe that Lemma~7.5 in \cite{MarxSS21} requires that the relation is even, i.e.\ the Hamming weight of every accepted input is even.
-But we can easily make every relation even by adding an additional input that is selected whenever the parity of the original input is odd.
-This additional input is then connected to a \EQ{1} node, which can easily be realized by forcing $\max\Ex+1$ edges to a fresh vertex using \HWeq[1]{1} nodes. \end{note*} For the next step in the chain, we consider three separate cases depending on $\Ex$.
-For these steps, we define a new kind of node.
-We define a $\wtnode{x,y}$ as a node with one dangling edge $e$ having the following function.
+\begin{lemma}[Lemma~7.5 and~7.6 in \cite{MarxSS21}] There is a polynomial-time Turing reduction from \CountAntiFactorR{\Ex} to $\Hol{\HWin{\Exbar}, \HWeq{1}}$ such that the maximum degree increases to at least 6 and the pathwidth increases by at most a constant depending only on $\totalDeg$, where $\totalDeg$ denotes the maximum total degree of the complex nodes in any bag of the path decomposition. \end{lemma} \begin{note*} Lemma~7.5 in \cite{MarxSS21} requires that the relation is even, i.e., the Hamming weight of every accepted input is even.
+We can easily make every relation even by adding an additional input that is selected whenever the parity of the original input is odd.
+This additional input is then connected to a \EQ{1} node, which can easily be realized by forcing $\max\Ex+1$ edges to a fresh vertex using \HWeq[1]{1} nodes. \end{note*} Before proceeding with the next steps, we define, for all $x,y\in \SetZ$, $\wtnode{x,y}$ as a new type of node which has one dangling edge $e$ and the following signature: